|Size||Up to 7.5 ft (2.3 m) (shoulder height)|

 Moose are the only deer that can feed underwater.
 Muscles and fat pads on their nose help them to close the nostrils underwater.

-The antlers of a moose can weigh up to 44 lb (20 kg).
-The record for the heaviest antlers ever is at 79 lb (36 kg)!
+Why do moose shed their antlers?
+The antlers of a moose can weigh up to 44 pounds (20 kg).
+The record for the heaviest antlers ever is at 79 pounds (36 kg)!
 Moose drop their antlers in winter time because they find less food during this time and it saves energy to carry less weight.
 In spring time the antlers regrow.

 Enemies and Threats